edge-ml/docs/README.md

 Please first install the BLE library from Bosch on your Nicla Sense ME board by following the steps listed [here]().

 Then, navigate to the project that you have created earlier on edge-ml.
-Within in your project navigate to the tab "Devices" which will give you the possibility to connect to a new device using Bluetooth Low Energy by clicking the "Scan" button.
+Within in your project navigate to the tab "Datasets" which will give you the possibility to connect to a new device using Bluetooth Low Energy by clicking the "+ Upload from BLE" button.
 Once your device is found, select it from the list of devices and click "Connect".
 The device then shows up in your list of connected devices with the possibility to enable different sensors and set their respective sampling rates.
 You can now activate the sensors that you would like to record by selecting them from the list shown on your screen.
 In this example, we will activate the accelerometer and gyroscope sampling at 50 Hz.